Wall Street rises ahead of election results, inflation data - NewsBreak

 Even though the Fed has said it may soon pare back the size of its increases, it is still warning markets that it may ultimately hike rates higher than expected because of just how stubborn high inflation has been.
 The Fed has already hiked its key overnight rate to a range of 3.75% to 4%, up from virtually zero in March, and more investors are expecting it to top 5% next year.

 A softer reading than expected on Thursday could give the Fed leeway to loosen up a bit after raising interest rates at a furious pace this year.
-Economists expect it to show a continued, slight moderation from a peak set during the summer.
+Economists expect the report to show a continued, slight moderation from a peak set during the summer.

 But a worse-than-expected reading could have the opposite effect.
 The Fed has already said it would prefer taking interest rates too high rather than leave them too low.
 That's because it sees a recession as a less bad outcome than punishingly high and enduring inflation.